Its-Fhm/fakeTweets/README.md

 # fakeTweets
-A simple NodeJS application that will import data from text files The app will use this data to emulate a Twitter like feed, reading the users and tweets from the text files.
+A simple NodeJS application that will import data from text files.
+The app will use this data to emulate a Twitter like feed, reading the users and tweets from the text files.
 The data will be logged out to the console as if it was tweeted.